Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [x] red
 - [ ] green

 #### Q11.
-Theme developers can take advantage of the Customizer API to give users a way to manipulate basic theme settings.
+Theme developers can take advantage of the
+izer API to give users a way to manipulate basic theme settings.
 The Customizer API is object-oriented and provides four main objects.
 What are they?

 - [ ] widgets, containers, sections, settings
 - [ ] containers, hooks, settings, styles